FCF Co., Ltd.

 FCF Co, Ltd. (FCF) is a privately held Taiwanese seafood conglomerate.
-They are the largest tuna trader in the world.
+They are one of the largest tuna traders in the world.

 Overview

-FCF is the largest tuna trader in the world.
+FCF is one of the largest tuna traders in the world.
 They are privately held.
 They are one of the largest integrated marine industry supply-chain service providers.
 They have more than 30 subsidiaries.
-FCF is an member of the Western Pacific Sustainable Tuna Alliance.
+FCF is a member of the Western Pacific Sustainable Tuna Alliance.